omarreis/vsop2013/planetfun/README.md

 * https://github.com/omarreis/vsop2013/tree/master/planetfun

+# recent actions

-# nov-20 - PlanetFun version 1.4 released
+nov-20 - PlanetFun version 1.4 released
 * Added toolbar for camera manipulation
 * Moon correct position ( using Astronomical Almanac )
 * release for iOS and Android

-# Oct-20 - PlanetFun version 1.3 released
+Oct-20 - PlanetFun version 1.3 released
-New in this version:
 * Integrated phone sensors to the 3D simulation ( GPS, accelerometer and mag compass )
 * A fairly large *lighthouse* is positioned at your GPS position
 * On the lighthouse there is a phone.
 The virtual phone attitude (Azimuth,Elevation and Roll) is controlled by phone sensors
-* If you attach the Camera to the phone you create a phonecentric universe ( augmented reality )
+* Target (=attach) the *camera* to the *phone* to enter augmented reality mode.
-* Permission for "sensor use while using the app" is required
+* Permissions for "sensor use while using the app" required
-* release for iOS and Android

-Search for "PlanetFun" on your device app store.
+Search for "PlanetFun" on your app store.

 ![planetfun 1.3](earthLighthousePhone.png)